AdamF06/robot-challenge/README.md

 ## Some Extra Features
 As a console application, it typically provides a `help` command and suggestions for similar commands.
 In the "src/commands/system" directory, there is a "help.ts" file that represents the `help` command class, and "default.ts" serves as the fallback handler for unrecognized commands.
+It can recommend similar commands that the user might intend to type or print an error message if none are found.

 For a better user experience, the application logs errors for invalid `PLACE` commands and when `REPORT` is invoked without a valid robot placed on the table.